 Sridevi was easily the most dominant Hindi film actress of the 1980s and early 1990s switching from being a Tamil, Telugu and Malayalam film heroine of the 1970s to becoming Hindi cinema’s premier female film star in the 80s.

-Born in 1961(?), Sridevi began as a child artist with the Sivaji Ganesan – Savithri starrer Kandan Karunai (1967).
+Born on August 13, 1963 (though some put her date of birth as 1961) in Sivakasi to a Tamil lawyer and Telugu mother, Sridevi began her cinematic journey as a child artist with the Sivaji Ganesan – Savithri starrer Kandan Karunai (1967).
 The film, directed by AP Nagarajan, was a mythological film with Sivaji starring as a minor local deity, Veerabaghu, who worked with the more popular male deity, Muruga.
 Sridevi played the role of the child Muruga.
-Among other films, she also did the MGR – Jayalalitha starrer Nam Naadu (1969) as a child actor.
-The film was remade as the Rajesh Khanna – Mumtaz starrer Apna Desh (1972).
+Among several films that followed, she also did the MGR – Jayalalitha starrer Nam Naadu (1969) as a child actor.
+The film was remade later as the Rajesh Khanna – Mumtaz starrer Apna Desh (1972).

-Sridevi broke through in Tamil filmdom with K Balachander’s Moondru Mudichu (1976) opposite Kamal Hassan and Rajinikanth.
+Sridevi broke through in Tamil filmdom with K Balachander’s Moondru Mudichu (1976) opposite Kamal Haasan and Rajinikanth.
 She formed a successful screen partnership with both superstars, herself becoming a major Tamil star with Bharathiraja’s debut, 16 Vayathinile (1977).
 The film, along with Annakili (1976), is considered as the film to take Tamil cinema out of the studio.
 The film is a love story in which a young girl Mayil (Sridevi) whose dreams are shattered when she marries the village idiot Sappani (Kamal Hassan).
 He rescues her from the local bully Rajinikanth whom he kills and has to go to jail.
 Mayil decides whe would wait for him.
-The film was remade as Solva Sawan (1978) introducing Sridevi to Hindi audiences (Actually she had done a Hindi film earlier, Julie (1975), playing heroine Lakshmi’s younger sister).
-However Solva Sawan was a dismal flop and Sridevi concentrated her energies on Tamil cinema becoming its leading number one star in the period from 1979-1983.
-She also simultaneously did several Telugu films opposite NT Rama Rao and mainly Krishna thus averaging almost 15 films a year between Tamil and Telugu films in this period.
+The film was remade by Bharathiraja as Solva Sawan (1978) introducing Sridevi the heroine to Hindi audiences (Actually she had done a couple of Hindi films earlier, Rani Mera Naam (1972) as a child and Julie (1975), playing heroine Lakshmi’s younger sister).
+However, Solva Sawan was a dismal flop and Sridevi concentrated her energies on Tamil cinema becoming its leading number one star in the period from 1979-1983.
+She also simultaneously did several Telugu films opposite superstars NT Rama Rao and Krishna thus averaging almost 15 films a year between Tamil and Telugu films in this period.
 She also did a spate of Malayalam films between 1976 and 1978 making her one of South Indian cinema’s busiest actresses.

 The same year she also made a solid impact with her double act in Chaalbaaz, an updating of Seeta aur Geeta (1972).
 Be it the weak, mousy Manju or the brash and bindaas Anju, Sridevi was a delight in each role in the film that won her the Filmfare Award for Best Actress.
 She would win the award again for another double role act – of mother and daughter in Yash Chopra’s possibly finest film, Lamhe (1991).
 However, in spite of Sridevi’s brilliant performances as both mother and daughter, the film, a beautiful and sensitive tale of cross-generational love flopped as audiences unfairly found it incestuous.